 Xbox cloud storage also acts as a backup should your console give up the ghost, making it a decent gaming alternative to our best online backup providers.
 Read our article on the difference between storage and backup if you want to know more about the concepts involved.

-How to Setup Xbox Live Cloud Storage
+How to Set Up and Use Xbox Live Cloud Storage

 Managing Your Saved Game

 Proper management will allow you to continue playing your game the way you want.
-Plus, using cloud storage should help you avoid mishaps such as unintentional deletion or power loss.
+Plus, using cloud storage should help you avoid mishaps, such as unintentional deletion or power loss.

 Moving to the Cloud

 When you start a new game, you’ll usually see a prompt asking where you want to save your game.
 You can now select “cloud saved games” as the storage device.
 After that, every time you sign in to your profile and play the game, it will be saved to the cloud.
 However, if you want to store an existing saved game to the cloud, you’ll need to manually move it over.

-You can move, copy, or delete saved games in the cloud, just like they were stored locally.
+Plus, you can move, copy or delete saved games in the cloud as if you had stored them locally.
 To learn more about that option, click here.
-Now, you will be able resume playing Red Dead Redemption 2 on your friend’s Xbox.
+Now, you will be able to resume playing “Red Dead Redemption 2” on your friend’s Xbox.